DeepCAD: A Deep Generative Network for Computer-Aided Design Models: Related work

 Therefore, more recent works have sought neural network models that generate 3D shape as a series of geometric operations.
 CSGNet~\cite{csgnet_sharma2018} infers a sequence of Constructive Solid Geometry (CSG) operations based on voxelized shape input; and UCSG-Net~\cite{ucsg_kania2020} further advances the inference with no supervision from ground truth CSG trees.
 Other than using CSG operations, several works synthesize 3D shapes using their proposed domain specific languages (DSLs)~\cite{tian2019learning,walke2020learning,mo2019structurenet,shapeAssembly_jones2020}.
 For example, Jones et al.~\cite{shapeAssembly_jones2020} proposed ShapeAssembly, a DSL that constructs 3D shapes by structuring cuboid proxies in a hierarchical and symmetrical fashion, and this structure can be generated through a variational autoencoder.

-In contrast to all these works, our autoencoder network outupts CAD models specified as a sequence of CAD operations.
+In contrast to all these works, our autoencoder network outputs CAD models specified as a sequence of CAD operations.
 CAD models have become the standard shape representation in almost every sectors of industrial production.
 Thus, the output from our network can be readily imported into any CAD tools~\cite{web_autocad,web_fusion360,onshape_web} for user editing.
 It can also be directly converted into other shape formats such as point clouds and polygon meshes.
 To our knowledge, this is the first generative model directly producing CAD designs.

 \paraspace \paragraph{Transformer-based models.} Technically, our work is related to the Transformer network~\cite{transformer_NIPS2017}, which was introduced as an attention-based building block for many natural language processing tasks~\cite{bert_devlin2018}.
 The success of the Transformer network has also inspired its use in image processing tasks~\cite{imageTrans_parmar2018,detr_carion2020,dosovitskiy2020image} and for other types of data~\cite{polygen_nash20,deepsvg_carlier2020,sceneformer_wang2020}.
-For instance, PolyGen~\cite{polygen_nash20} leverages Transformer to generate vertices and faces of 3D meshes in a sequential way.
-SceneFormer~\cite{sceneformer_wang2020} uses multiple Transformers for indoor scene generation, auto-regressively predicting properties of individual objects in the scene.
+Concurrent works~\cite{willis2021engineering,para2021sketchgen,ganin2021computer} on constrained CAD sketches generation also rely on Transformer network.

 Also related to our work is DeepSVG~\cite{deepsvg_carlier2020}, a Transformer-based network for the generation of Scalable Vector Graphic (SVG) images.
 SVG images are described by a collection of parametric primitives (such as lines and curves).
 Apart from limited in 2D, those primitives are grouped with no specific order or dependence.
 In contrast, CAD commands are described in 3D; they can be interdependent (e.g., through CSG boolean operations) and must follow a specific order.
 We therefore seek a new way to encode CAD commands and their sequential order in a Transformer-based autoencoder.